TheOtterlord/disguard/README.md

 - Use `/blacklist add` in another guild to add them as a controller (allowing them to add to your blacklist)
 - Use `/blacklist user` or the message and user context menus to add a user to your guild's blacklist
 - Use `/set` commands to change your settings

-## Todo list

-- Remove guild as controller
-- Add some sort of confirmation mechanism to adding guilds as a controller
-- Implement warning as a responsive action to flagging